You can use the following methods to determine the length of an array in Bash:

 The length of the array hello_reader is 3.
 Isn’t it obvious?

 You can get the length of an indexed array in Bash by employing several user-friendly methods.
-In this section, I will guide you through two effective techniques (using length expressions and loops) to get and print the length of an indexed array via Bash scripting.
+In this section, I will guide you through 6 effective methods to print the length of an indexed array via Bash scripting.

 - echo: Bash command used to set the array variable attribute.